-Our warranty is valid only if the device is installed and used as described in the Operating Instructions.
-The device is equipped with security mechanisms to protect it against any inadvertent changes to the settings.
+We only provide a warranty if the device is installed and used as described in the Operating Instructions.
+The device is equipped with security mechanisms to protect it against any inadvertent changes to the device settings.

-IT security measures, which provide additional protection for the device and associated data transfer, must be implemented by the operators themselves in line with their security standards.
+IT security measures in line with operators' security standards and designed to provide additional protection for the device and device data transfer must be implemented by the operators themselves.